uabrc/CINL-Docs/source/bids/heudiconv.rst

 Running HeuDiConv
 -----------------------------------

-In the following example, we will use the given directory structure above.
-The dataset will be named ``D01``, and it's parent directory will be ``/data/project/genlab/datasets`` to mimic a generic project directory found on Cheaha.
+While going through these steps, we will assume the directory tree is structured as above.
+If your dataset directory structure is different, the command will need to be adjusted to account for it.

 Step 1: Generate Scan Info
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^